MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaulations.md

 * Edit the prompts in `my_input` to tailor the answers such as subject domain, length, and other factors.
 * Edit the `my_config.json` file to change the parameters such as `temperature`, and `semantic_ranker` and rerun experiments.
-* Compare different answers to understand how the prompt and question impact the value of the answers.
+* Compare different answers to understand how the prompt and question impact the answer quality.
 * Generate a separate set of questions and ground truth answers for each document in the Azure AI Search index.
 Then rerun the evaluations to see how the answers differ.
 * Alter the prompts to indicate shorter or longer answers by adding the requirement to the end of the prompt.
 For example, `Please answer in about 3 sentences.`